Race Details

 Friends/Spectators:

 We understand you may have friends and family who wish to watch your race.
-While we welcome their presence, please let them know beforehand that it may be difficult to see you on a course that largely follows footpaths, jeep trails and dirt roads.
-Also, no spectators are allowed on any dirt road in either Wellfleet or Truro!
+While we welcome their presence, please let them know beforehand that it may be difficult to see you on a course that largely follows footpaths, jeep trails and fire roads.
+Also, no spectators are allowed on any dirt/sand road in either Wellfleet or Truro!
 These roads are incredibly rutted and narrow, and our athletes will be running on them.
-At many points it is impossible for a person on foot to get past a car on the dirt road.
-We hate to write it, but per orders of the rangers: any spectator who enters onto a dirt road near or on the run course or ponds is subject to their athlete being disqualified from the race.
+At many points it is impossible for a person on foot to get past a car on the unpaved road.
+We hate to write it, but any spectator who enters onto a dirt road near or on the run course or ponds is subject to their athlete being disqualified from the race.
 Please understand, this is a condition of our permits and we must adhere to it.

-However, there are public parking lots for your spectators to visit, from where a short walk will allow them to watch: at Gull Pond (swim exit only), Long Pond (swim start only) and Great Pond (able to view both swim start and exit).
+However, there are public parking lots for your spectators to visit, from where a short walk will allow them to watch: at Gull Pond (swim exit only), Long Pond (swim start only) and Great Pond (swim exit only).
 Spectators should use paved roads only to access these points, and always proceed at 25 mph or less on these roads.
 Runners will be on some of these roads for short durations.
 This will be discussed further at the Athlete’s Meeting.

 Also: your friend or family member or coach cannot run or swim with you along any of the trails or across any water crossings.
 This is also a condition of our permits and our insurance coverage.
 Violations are subject to disqualification.

-Extra friends or family member: consider becoming a volunteer!
+Extra friends or family members: consider becoming a volunteer!

 To our athletes who will have friends or family members present on race day: have them avoid long periods of boredom while you are off on your journey.
 Suggest that they volunteer for the day!
-In addition to receiving a t-shirt and swag, they now have the opportunity to be in the thick of the action…to see you and 150 other athletes as they accomplish one of the more difficult days in sport.
-E-mail Kathleen at: [email protected]
+In addition to receiving a t-shirt and swag, they now have the opportunity to be in the thick of the action…to see you and 150 other athletes as they achieve a terrific accomplishment.
+E-mail Jim at: jim@neeevents.com

 Inclement Weather: